-On February 19, General David L. Goldfein, the 21st chief of staff of the Air Force, will deliver a keynote address at Brookings on the challenges faced by the Air Force in this era of great power competition.
-Then, Senior Fellow Michael O’Hanlon will engage in a dialogue with General Goldfein, followed by questions from the audience.
+On February 19, General David L. Goldfein, the 21st chief of staff of the Air Force, delivered a keynote address at Brookings on the challenges faced by the Air Force in this era of great power competition.
+Then, Senior Fellow Michael O’Hanlon engaged in a dialogue with General Goldfein, followed by questions from the audience.

 10:00 am - 10:15 am

 DiscussantMichael E. O’Hanlon Director of Research - Foreign Policy, Director - Strobe Talbott Center for Security, Strategy, and Technology, Co-Director - Africa Security Initiative, Senior Fellow - Foreign Policy, Strobe Talbott Center for Security, Strategy, and Technology, Philip H. Knight Chair in Defense and Strategy